-I tend to contribute to 1 or 2 publications on a regular basis at any one time and I’ll write for them as and when I have ideas to pitch or they come to me with commissions.
+I tend to contribute to 1 or 2 publications on a regular basis and I’ll write for them as and when I have ideas to pitch or they come to me with commissions.

 In the past I’ve contributed to Lonely Planet, Skyscanner Australia, Ovolo Hotels and Flight Centre and I’d say never underestimate the power of social media.
 Last month I had a new client commission come through via Instagram.

-Because my niche is travel I don’t personally tend to do one-off social media ads like you see lifestyle bloggers doing on Instagram, for example.
-(Not because I don’t want to but because they don’t tend to come up to be honest!
-Not many people swipe up to buy a holiday :p)
+Because my niche is travel I don’t personally tend to do as many Instagram ads as a fashion or lifestyle blogger would, for example.
+(Not because I don’t want to but because they don’t tend to come up as often to be honest! )

-What I have been commissioned for, however, is amplification of a travel social media campaign run by other brands or bloggers.
-I’ve also run the odd sponsored post on Instagram, but that’s not where my biggest audience sits so it’s not the biggest earner for me.
+What I have been commissioned for in the past, however, is amplification of a travel social media campaign run by other brands or bloggers.
+I’ve also run the odd sponsored post on Instagram, but that’s not where my biggest audience sits so it’s not the biggest earner for me at the moment.

 7. Social Media Content